Exploring big data technologies with Raspberry Pi.

 Two map tasks will run in parallel - one for each block.
 As you can see, the map task doesn’t receive the all the text in the block at once.
 Rather, the block will be split up into records by the RecordReader, which is determined by the InputFormat.
 For text files (InputFormat is TextInputFormat), the record reader splits data up into lines.
 So the map function will be called once per line.

 The reduce function will be called once per word ouputted by the map stage.
 However, before it is called all map outputs with the same word are combined.
-So rather than being called twice for the input (HDFS,1), it will be called once for the input (HDFS,[1,1]).
+So rather than being called twice for the input (HDFS,1)

 The entire process looks something like